neuefische/wd-flipped-classroom-curriculum/sessions/css-structure-new/README.md

   > }
   > ```

-> You can now delete or comment out these examples to explain the next concept
+> You can now delete or comment out these examples `.title` and `#headline` to explain the next concept

 #### CSS Order